Polycarbonate Vs Acrylic: Which is Better?

 • Small vehicle protective panelling

-Acrylic is technically easier to cut with electric tools offering a tough plastic which is half the weight of glass, providing a transparent appearance with a larger choice of colours which polycarbonate doesn’t offer.
-Applications are more varied with acrylic simply because of it’s clarity over polycarbonate and colour options available, including bath enclosures, skylights, furniture, and windows for all types of properties.
-It is shatter resistant and therefore offers greater protection than even polycarbonate for products such as security barriers and safety enclosures.
+Applications are more varied with acrylic simply because of its clarity over polycarbonate and colour options available, including bath enclosures, skylights, furniture, and windows for all types of properties.
+It is shatter-resistant and therefore offers greater protection than even polycarbonate for products such as security barriers and safety enclosures.

 • Weather resistant